Skip to main content

 This positive introduction has led many physicians-in-training to pursue academic careers in aging.
 These careers range from basic science to clinical research to health services research.
 As a result, they have joined the growing cadre of physicians and scientists with specialized knowledge and skills.
 Undoubtedly, these things are in great demand as our population ages.

-If you are interested in UNC-Chapel Hill as your MSTAR summer site, then please contact Program Coordinator Kristen Ruck at MSTAR@med.unc.edu or (919) 445-6770.
+If you are interested in the UNC-Chapel Hill MSTAR program, please contact MSTAR@med.unc.edu.

 NOTE: Mentor availability varies from year to year.
 Please do not contact MSTAR mentors directly before speaking with the MSTAR coordinator.